singhster7/Medium/README.md

 # Medium
-#frontend clone of medium wesbite using html css
+# frontend clone of medium wesbite using html css
+Used a responisve web design